Mathemodica/ADMSL/README.md

 Further contribution
 ====================

-Further contribution / collaboration on the topic of algorithmic differentiation are welcome
+Further contribution / collaboration on the topic of algorithmic differentiation of Modelica libraries are welcome